Skip to content

 C++20-23 New Attributes: Performance-Oriented Compiler Hints

-In the previous chapter, we looked at C++11-17 standard attributes, which primarily addressed "code correctness" — enforcing return value checks, suppressing warnings, and marking deprecated APIs.
-The new attributes in C++20 and C++23 shift focus: they are more concerned with performance, providing optimization hints to the compiler. [[likely]] and [[unlikely]] help the compiler with branch prediction optimization (ah, I remember first encountering this when reading GNU C feature code), [[no_unique_address]] saves redundant space in memory layouts, and [[assume]] lets the compiler make more aggressive optimizations based on assumptions.
+In the previous chapter, we looked at standard attributes from C++11-17, which primarily addressed "code correctness"—enforcing return value checks, eliminating warnings, and marking deprecated APIs.
+The new attributes added in C++20 and C++23 shift focus: they are more concerned with performance, providing optimization hints to the compiler. [[likely]] and [[unlikely]] help the compiler optimize branch prediction (aha, I recall first encountering this when looking at GNU C extensions), [[no_unique_address]] saves redundant space in memory layouts, and [[assume]] allows the compiler to perform more aggressive optimizations based on assumptions.

-When used correctly, these attributes can deliver tangible performance gains, but when misused, they can be counterproductive.
+When used correctly, these attributes can yield tangible performance gains, but misuse can be counterproductive.
 Let's break them down one by one.

-In a nutshell: C++20-23 attributes shift from "helping the compiler find bugs" to "helping the compiler optimize code."
-Using them in the right scenarios and verifying the results is the right approach.
+TL;DR: New attributes in C++20-23 shift from "helping the compiler find bugs" to "helping the compiler optimize code."
+Using them in the right scenarios and verifying the results is the way to go.

 [[likely]] and [[unlikely]] (C++20): Branch Prediction Hints

 Modern CPUs have dynamic branch predictors that guess branch directions based on runtime history.
 In most cases, the CPU's guesses are smart enough.
-However, manual hints are still valuable in the following scenarios: first, when a function is called for the first time and the branch predictor has no historical data yet; second, on embedded systems where some CPUs have relatively simple branch predictors; and third, because the compiler can improve instruction cache hit rates by adjusting code layout (keeping hot paths together).
+However, manual hints still hold value in specific scenarios: first, when a function is called for the first time and the branch predictor has no historical data; second, in embedded systems where some CPUs have simpler branch predictors; and third, because compilers can improve instruction cache hit rates by adjusting code layout (keeping hot paths together).

-[[likely]] tells the compiler "this branch is more likely to be executed," while [[unlikely]] means "this branch is rarely executed."
+[[likely]] tells the compiler "this branch is more likely to be executed," while [[unlikely]] indicates "this branch is rarely executed."

 Syntax and Placement

-This pair of attributes can be placed inside the branch body of an if statement, or on the case label of an switch:
+These attributes can be placed in the body of an if statement or on the case label of a switch statement:

 cpp